Add

 -

-The number of + and - symbols is equal to the number of input ports of the unit.
+The number of characters + and − is equal to the number of input ports of the block.

-For example, if you specify for the parameters List of Signs value +-+, the block will have three input ports.
-The block subtracts the second (middle) input signal from the first (top) and then adds the third (bottom).
+For example, if you specify for the parameter List of Signs The value is −, the block will have three input ports.
+The block subtracts the second (middle) input signal from the first (upper) one, and then adds the third (lower) one.

 -

-If only addition is performed, a numeric value equal to the number of inputs can be set.
+If only addition is performed, then you can set a numeric value equal to the number of input data.

 Calculating the output value